 While most of us at ECC are VEGAN, and would love for our cat children would join us in the lifestyle, we understand that cats are Obligate Carnivores.
 They are equipped with strong jaws and sharp teeth that are made for ripping and tearing meat, and crunching through the pliable raw bones of small animals.
 They have strong stomach acids, as well as shortest digestive tract compared to body size of almost any mammal, that are made to efficiently process raw meats and bone material.

 Sadly, the popular feline diet of today is cooked, over-processed canned and kibbled products, that eventually leads to significant health complications.
 Switching to feeding caloric and nutrient sufficient raw foods, will help improve feline digestion, improve overall heath.
 It has been knows to eliminates 'kitty breath', and gives psychological and physical stimulation that increases vitality, while positively influencing your pet’s overall quality of life.

 To read more about the benefits of raw foods click here, and to learn how to make it click here.
 Also, to further educate yourself on feline biology, and study cat's natural environment, and why cats are an obligate carnivores, see this article.

 Introducing a Cat to a Dog

 Introducing 2 Cats to each other

-Before bringing your new furball home, outfit your home with all the supplies you could possibly need.
-This means water and food bowls, litter box and litter, scratching post, a cat bed, some cat toys, and most importantly screens on your windows.
+Before bringing your new fur-child home, outfit your home with all the supplies you could possibly need.
+This means water and food bowls, litter box and litter, scratching post, cat beds, some interactive cat toys, and most importantly, screens on your windows.
 Good idea is also to brush up on ways of keeping your cat stress-free and happy.
 Here is a good article on the topic.

 Introducing a Cat to a Child